 and recognizing the grace that had been given to me, James and Cephas and John, who were reputed to be pillars, gave to me and Barnabas the right hand of fellowship, so that we might go to the Gentiles and they to the circumcised.Galatians 2:9(NASB)

-Paul had been entrusted to go to the gentiles and preach the gospel of grace to 'the uncircumcised’, while Peter had been given a responsibility towards Israel – 'the circumcised'.
-Both were empowered by the same Spirit of God and He it was who equipped both men for their respective ministries.
+Paul had been entrusted to go to the Gentiles and preach the gospel of grace to 'the uncircumcised' while Peter had been given a responsibility towards Israel – 'the circumcised'.
+Both were empowered by the same Spirit of God, Who equipped both men for their respective ministries.

-Jew and Gentile were to become 'one new man' in Christ, despite these two branches of humanity, having been segregated for so long.
+Jew and Gentile were to become 'one new man' in Christ, despite these two branches of humanity having been segregated for so long.
 They were to enjoy full membership the same spiritual Body.
-Both Jew and Gentile were to become one new man in Christ and understand that He chose us, in Him, before the foundation of the world, that we may be holy and unblemished in His sight in love.
+They were to understand that He chose us (in Him) before the foundation of the world, that we may be holy and unblemished in His sight, in love.

-However, the spiritually hungry Gentiles heard the good news and spiritual revival broke out in their ranks, prompting the early Church leaders to agree the fundamentals of the Christian faith - how it applied to both Jews and Gentiles and what were the foundational principles and practice.
+However, the spiritually hungry Gentiles heard the good news and spiritual revival broke out in their ranks, prompting the early Church leaders to agree on the fundamentals of the Christian faith, how it applied to both Jews and Gentiles, and what the foundational principles and practice were.

-Paul, who had met with Christ on the road to Damascus; been commissioned as His apostle to the Gentiles and received direct revelation from the Lord, was acknowledged by the foundational Church leaders as a chosen vessel of the Lord.
+Paul, who had met with Christ on the road to Damascus and had received direct revelation from the Lord, had been commissioned as His apostle to the Gentiles, and was acknowledged by the foundational Church leaders as a chosen vessel of the Lord.

-He travelled to Jerusalem to participate in the early Church discussions, with James, Peter, who we also called Cephas, and John, who recognised the grace that God had been bestowed on Paul.
-Although some things that Paul taught remained hard to understand, these three pillars of the Church offered him, and his companion Barnabas, the right hand of fellowship and they agreed that Paul would take the gospel to the Gentiles, while Christ's other apostles would teach the Jews.
+He travelled to Jerusalem to participate in the early Church discussions with James, Peter (who we also called Cephas), and John, who recognised the grace that God had bestowed on Paul.
+Although some things that Paul taught remained hard to understand, these three pillars of the Church offered him and his companion, Barnabas, the right hand of fellowship, and they agreed that Paul would take the gospel to the Gentiles, while Christ's other apostles would teach the Jews.

-Other areas included Christ's rejection and suffering; His death and resurrection; His ascension and glorification; His coming again; the great and terrible ‘day of the Lord’ and our blessed hope, in the Lord Jesus Christ.
+Other areas included Christ's rejection and suffering, His death and resurrection, His ascension and glorification, the Rapture of the Church, the great and terrible 'Day of the Lord', His coming again, and our blessed hope in the Lord Jesus Christ.

-Heavenly Father, thank You for the teachings of both Peter and Paul and for the wonderful way their joint ministries were united in teaching the truth of the gospel of Christ.
-Thank You for the corrective teachings in Galatians, about perverting the gospel of grace, by returning to legalistic practices, which can so often be permitted in our places of worship.
+Heavenly Father, thank You for the wonderful way the joint ministries of Peter and Paul, were united in teaching the truth of the gospel of Christ.
+Thank You for the corrective teachings in Galatians about perverting the gospel of grace by returning to legalistic practices which can so often be permitted in our places of worship.
 Keep me alert to any deceptive practices and thank You that I am both saved by Your grace and kept by Your grace.
-Keep me pure in thought, word, deed and doctrine – this I ask in Jesus name, AMEN.
+Keep me pure in thought, word, deed, and doctrine.
+This I ask in Jesus' name, AMEN.